EMBL-EBI-GCA/blueprint_dcc_portal/content/docs/protocols/chip_seq.md

 ##Peak Calling

-MACS2 (CORRECT_VERSION) is used for peak calling with the fragment size predicted by PhantomPeakQualTools.
+MACS2 (2.0.10.20131216) is used for peak calling with the fragment size predicted by PhantomPeakQualTools.
 We used both the standard method of running and the -broad flag depending on the mark in question

 Command line used:

-    macs2 callpeak -t chip.bam -n a_sensible_name --gsize hs -c input.bam --nomodel --shiftsize=half fragment size --broad
+    macs2 callpeak -t chip.bam -n a_sensible_name --gsize hs -c input.bam --nomodel --shiftsize=half_fragment_size --broad

-    macs2 callpeak -t chip.bam -n a_sensible_name --gsize hs -c input.bam --nomodel --shiftsize=half fragment size
+    macs2 callpeak -t chip.bam -n a_sensible_name --gsize hs -c input.bam --nomodel --shiftsize=half_fragment_size

 The marks where -broad were used are